 As a result of these efforts, Tl'etinqox ?esqul has seen a dramatic improvement in student engagement and outcomes.
-The personalized learning enabled by Apple technology is helping students become more confident in their abilities and more willing to share their perspectives.
-Some students diagnosed with cognitive disabilities or behavioral issues prior to enrolling in Tl'etinqox ?esqul are now thriving.
-One grade 11 student says, "In the beginning, in any other school, I would've been kicked out or dropped out, but it's different here."
+The personalised learning enabled by Apple technology is helping students become more confident in their abilities and more willing to share their perspectives.
+Some students diagnosed with cognitive disabilities or behavioural issues prior to enrolling in Tl'etinqox ?esqul are now thriving.
+One year 11 student says, "In the beginning, in any other school, I would've been kicked out or dropped out, but it's different here."

-According to Principal Cook, as of June 2024, 65 percent of students at Tl'etinqox ?esqul were reading at or above grade level, up from just 40 percent in 2018.
-And he says the progress in math over the same period has been even more dramatic, with the proportion of students performing at grade level rising from less than 50 percent to more than 90 percent.
+According to Principal Cook, as of June 2024, 65 per cent of students at Tl'etinqox ?esqul were reading at or above year level, up from just 40 per cent in 2018.
+And he says the progress in maths over the same period has been even more dramatic, with the proportion of students performing at year level rising from less than 50 per cent to more than 90 per cent.

-"Apple technology connects our students with our knowledge and language keepers to create digital records and archives of traditional knowledge, stories, and songs that would otherwise be lost.
+"Apple technology connects our students with our knowledge and language keepers to create digital records and archives of traditional knowledge, stories and songs that would otherwise be lost.
 The value of that knowledge is immeasurable."